 Below are the steps I’ve created for my version of a life audit.
 I find it to be incredibly helpful with keeping focused and on track with my goals as well as living an overall happier life.

-Heads Up: If you’ve read some of my previous posts, you probably know I’m a HUGE fan of putting to pen to paper vs. digital.
+Heads Up: I’m a HUGE fan of putting to pen to paper vs. digital.
 It slows our minds down and helps us to be more thoughtful and intentional.
 This is key when doing any type of personal development work.

-That being said, you’ll need a pen, paper, post-its, some sort of daily planner, and probably an inexpensive poster board for this 🙂
+So, find a pen, paper, post-its, some sort of daily planner, and maybe even an inexpensive poster board for this 🙂

 1. Reflect on your priorities, goals, and dreams.